SupriyaPHulsure/Tomasulo-with-Speculation/README.md

 # Tomasulo-Simulator with hardware Speculation
 Tomasulo’s algorithm is a computer architecture hardware algorithm for dynamic scheduling of instructions that allows out-of-order execution and enables more efficient use of multiple execution units.
 It was developed by Robert Tomasulo at IBM in 1967 and was first implemented in the IBM System/360 Model 91’s floating point unit.

+This project is a simulator for an out-of-order superscalar processor that uses the Tomasulo algorithm and fetches NF instructions per cycle.
+We design the simulator to maintain consistent state in the presence of exceptions by using hardware speculation which uses two hardware components: 1.
+ROB and 2.
+Renaming Resgisters.
+We also use the simulator to find the appropriate number of function units, fetch rate and result buses for given benchmark.

 ### Getting Started
 This project is implemented in C language.